birdLark/birdLark.github.io/blog/2022-2-18-Meetup-vip.md

 Guest speaker: Vip Senior Big Data Engineer Wang Yu Lecture preparation: Zhang Detong

-Introduction: Vip referenced birdlarkas early as version 1.0.
-We use birdlarkto perform some data interaction work between Hive and ClickHouse.
+Introduction: Vip referenced birdLarkas early as version 1.0.
+We use birdLarkto perform some data interaction work between Hive and ClickHouse.
 Today's presentation will focus on the following points:

 * Requirements and pain points of ClickHouse data import;
 * Selection of ClickHouse warehousing and warehousing tools;
 * Hive to ClickHouse;
 * ClickHouse to Hive;
-* Integration of birdlarkand Vipshop data platform;
+* Integration of birdLarkand Vipshop data platform;
 * Future outlook;

 # Requirements and pain points of ClickHouse data import